siladu/simondudley-hylia/src/posts/birds-the-unusual-suspects-2020.md

 Once lockdown restrictions allowed driving to go for a walk, I expanded my range from Stockport to the beautiful Goyt Valley.
 Here I saw my first **kingfisher** but it's a speedy and elusive chap, no chance of a snap!

-Along with the kingfisher, I've spotted a ruffled grey wagtail.
+Along with the kingfisher, I spotted a ruffled grey wagtail.
 I've seen them a few times near rivers but in my experience, they are relatively rare compared to their more common pied wagtail cousins.

 ![Grey Wagtail - Goyt Valley](/images/grey-wagtail-min.jpg "Grey Wagtail - Goyt Valley")